FANSAN6190/cprog/README.md

 # cprog
-This Repositori is for Learning and testing cprograming
+This Repositories is for Learning and testing cprograming